🥑 3 simple steps to lose weight as fast as possible. Read now

 3. Green coffee bean extract

-Green coffee beans are simply coffee beans that haven’t been roasted.
+Green coffee beans are just unroasted coffee beans.

-They contain two substances believed to help with weight loss: caffeine and chlorogenic acid.
+They have two ingredients thought to aid weight loss: caffeine and chlorogenic acid.

 How it works